mcdu/routesim2/README.md

 # Routesim2

 This is a simple network routing simulator written in Python.
 It was primarily written by Kaiyu Hou, with minor tweaks by Steve Tarzia.
-This code is based on the C++ Routesim code written by Peter Dinda.
+This code is based on the C++ Routesim code written by Peter Dinda. **The implementations of the distance vector and link state algorithms were written by mcdu.**

 ### Prerequisites: